Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 Soldiers wear NBC rubber gloves with cotton liners to protect their hands.
 They finish the protection by pulling the hood down, adjusting it, and closing the overgarment.

-Like previous MOPP levels, flexibility is incorporated into the system's design to relieve the individual.
-The overgarment may be left open once the danger has been identified and preventative measures have been used.
+Like previous MOPP levels, the system's design incorporates flexibility to relieve the individual.
+The overgarment may be left open once the danger has been identified and preventative measures taken.

 MOPP4 has the most detrimental influence on a person's efficacy and efficiency.